Headline Writing: 15 Great Tips That Will Skyrocket Your Conversions

 It just doesn’t work.
 It’s too obvious to be compelling, and it almost sounds as if the author is poking fun at the subject.

-Make sure you’re coming across very clearly to your audience.
-A great way to make sure you don’t trip up is to show or email your headline to someone else.
+Ensure you’re coming across very clearly to your audience.
+A great way to ensure you don’t trip up is to show or email your headline to someone else.
 Ask them if the promise is clear.
-If they don’t get it, rewrite.
+If they don’t get it, rewrite it.

 Sometimes, you can cut words from your headlines entirely while still retaining their original intent.